Updated May 2023

 Once you win your case, you may still need to have the squatter removed if they are not removed immediately by law enforcement or they do not leave on their own.

 However, once you have a final court decision after your eviction hearing, you can present this to local police to have the squatter legally removed.
-You may need to pay a fee, but that fee is well worth the investment in comparison to keeping a squatter at the property.
+You may need to pay a fee, but that fee is well worth the investment compared to a squatter remaining at the property.

 5: Handle Any Belongings Left Behind

-When dealing with squatters, you will often be faced with left-behind property.
-While it may be tempting to immediately dump or sell the items, you may not be legally allowed to do so.
+When dealing with squatters, you will often be faced with abandoned property.
+It may be tempting to dump or sell the items immediately, but you may not be legally allowed to do so.

 Reminder: What You Can’t Do

-While we talked a lot about how you can go about evicting squatters, it’s important to remember what you cannot do when faced with this tough situation.
+While we talked a lot about how to get rid of squatters, it’s important to learn what you cannot do when faced with this tough situation.

-First, you never want to try to remove the squatters yourself.
-Doing this may be a violation of their rights in some situations, and you are putting yourself at risk for large fines or even jail time by doing so.
+First, you never want to try to remove the squatters on your own.
+Doing this may violate their rights in some situations, and you’re putting yourself at risk for large fines or even jail time by doing so.
+Forcibly removing squatters is known as self-eviction and is illegal.

 Don’t Change Property Locks